-Women are notoriously bad at being aware that they are having a heart attack
+Women are notoriously bad at noticing that they are having a heart attack

 Who’d have thought I’d have a heart attack?
 Certainly not me that was for sure, until Monday, 21st March 2016.

-When I woke with intense indigestion at midnight on Friday I thought it was caused by the take away meal I had eaten that evening.
+When I woke up sweating, feeling sick with an upset stomach and intense indigestion at midnight on Friday I thought it was caused by the takeaway I had eaten that evening.
 I put the tiredness down to my ruptured Achilles tendon and having to heft myself around on crutches.
-The pain in my arms again I thought this was due to the crutches and a fall I had had a few days previous when I tripped and put my arms out to catch myself.
+The tingle in my arms again I thought this was due to the crutches and a fall I had had a few days previous when I tripped and put my arms out to catch myself.

-I was asked at least 6 times over the next 3 days if I wanted to go to A&E.
+I was asked at least 6 times over the next 3 days if I wanted to go to A&E, I said no!

 Everyone seemed to know I was ill except me

 At one point I was just next door to the Emergency Room sitting in the fracture clinic having my cast changed to heal my ruptured Achilles tendon.
 Chatting away to the nurses about my awful weekend of indigestion, lack of sleep and aching shoulders and arms.

 On Monday, late afternoon I finally gave in and went to see my GP about rotten indigestion.
 A routine listen to my heart and quick ECG and my doctor was telling me that I might have a stomach ulcer but was actually having a Myocardial Infarction (MI) or commonly known as a heart attack!
 My fear response is humour, so I laughed and said if it was alright with her I would like to go for the first option only.

 I’m like many women who just don’t realise they’re having a heart attack.
 It was easy to ignore the many symptoms as I didn’t link them to be signposting of a heart attack.
 I didn’t want to be a bother to anyone or want to ruin the weekend.
 The last thing I wanted was to cause a fuss as I thought it would pass.